We've got the deets on all things CCA-related in Singapore. Read on to find out more…

 Schools usually have some form of orchestra or musical ensemble, but a military band is one that’s a little less well-known.
 It’s hard enough playing an instrument, but playing it while marching in formation in full military uniform?
 Hats off to the kids from Deyi Secondary School!

 Tchoukball (pronounced ‘chow-kuh-ball’) is an indoor team sport created by Swiss biologist Dr Hermann Brandt in the 1970s.
 He wanted to reduce the number of injuries people sustained while playing sports.
 This non-contact game is usually played on an indoor court.
-At each end of the court, there’s a one square metre ‘frame’ and a semi-circular D-shaped forbidden zone.
-Each team can score on both ends of the court, but in order to score a point, the ball must be thrown by an attacking player, hit the frame and bounce outside the ‘D’ without being caught by the defending team.
-Tchoukball is being taught at both primary and secondary schools, including Jurongville Secondary School and Farrer Park Primary School.
+At each end of the court, there’s one square metre ‘frame’ and a semi-circular D-shaped forbidden zone.
+Each team can score on both ends of the court, but to score a point, the ball must be thrown by an attacking player, hit the frame and bounce outside the ‘D’ without being caught by the defending team.

-This playground game isn’t just great during recess, it’s also a popular sport amongst primary students in schools like Teck Ghee Primary School and Horizon Primary School.
+This playground game isn’t just great during recess, it’s also a popular sport.
 Skipping is a great form of cardio and improves coordination.
 Kids who pick this CCA don’t just learn techniques like the criss-cross (and there are some amazing technique names like Toad, Awesome Annie and TJ); they also perform choreographed routines at competitions.

 Available in 15 secondary schools in Singapore, the Singapore Youth Flying Club lets teens live out their Top Gun dreams.
 Students don’t get to practice on a real aircraft until they’re at least 16 years old but do get to design and race model aeroplanes and even try out flight simulators.